 This program requires completion of a minimum of 36

 credit hours as follows: 19hrs of core courses, 12hrs of concentration courses, and 6hrs for thesis.

 Concentration offerings include:

 Students must meet the university wide standards for graduate admission requirements.
-All students must have a Bachelor of Science or Bachelor of Arts degree from an accredited university and a minimum grade point average of 3.0 (on a 4.0 scale) in upper-division and graduate work.
-Students with a strong background in the natural sciences, pharmacy, economics, mathematics, engineering, engineering technology or computer sciences may have the necessary core fundamental knowledge to complete the program of study leading to the Master of Science in environmental sciences.
+All students must have a Bachelor of Science or Bachelor of Arts degree from an accredited university, along with a minimum grade point average of 3.0 (on a 4.0 scale) in upper-division and graduate work.
+Students with a strong background in the natural sciences, pharmacy, economics, mathematics, engineering, engineering technology or computer sciences may have the necessary core fundamental knowledge to complete the program of study leading to the Master of Science in Environmental Sciences.